 Each box was on sale for 50% discount.
 The Volcano Eruption Kit was Cad$10 after the discount.
 I thought I found a great deal until I search on Google and found exactly the same items on eBay on sale 4 boxes for C$23.69, that’s just C$5.92 per box!
 Definitely a cheap science kits kids available in the market.
-See below listing in eBay.
+See the below listing on eBay.

 After an action-packed birthday party, Jem was still excited about his Volcano Eruption Kit.
 Immediately after arriving home he insisted to un-box his new science kit.

 Inside the box, we found: a plastic tube, a volcano base tray, a small bag of sand mix (3.53oz), a small bag of baking soda (0.35oz), a squeeze bottle with citric acid rock pieces (0.17oz), an instruction and a mini-poster of erupting volcano.

 At first, Jem found the instruction a bit complicated as it requires specific measurements of water additions.
 I had to provide him the measuring cups and other required materials, like newspapers and paper towels.
 Since I was equally excited, we both read & followed the instructions together.